Caremark: Services

-Criticism and awards
+Criticism and recognition

 The Bradford franchise, which was providing care for 159 people, was rated inadequate by the Care Quality Commission in 2019 and placed in special measures after a high number of safeguarding alerts.
-The Plymouth franchise got an ‘Outstanding’ rating from the CQC in April 2019.
+The Plymouth franchise got an 'Outstanding' rating from the CQC in April 2019.

 Two staff from the Huddersfield franchise were nominated for the Great British Care Awards in 2019.